loophp/collection/docs/pages/api.rst

 since
 ~~~~~

-Skip items until callback is met.
+Skip items until the callback is met.

 .. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have make multiple calls to the
+             If you're looking for a logical ``AND``, you have to make multiple calls to the
              same operation.

 Interface: `Sinceable`_